iffy/xatrobots/README.md

-    provisionCannon(material)
+    convertToCannon(ore)
         Requires 1 energy.

-        Provision the material as a cannon and equip it.
+        Convert the ore into a cannon and equip it.

-    provisionRepairKit(material)
+    convertToRepairKit(ore)
         Requires 1 energy.

-        Provision the material as a repair kit and equip it.
+        Convert the ore into a repair kit and equip it.

-    provisionPortal(material) -> portal_key
+    convertToPortal(material) -> portal_key
         Requires 1 energy.

-        Provision the material as a bot portal.
-Another bot on your team can then enter the game through the portal.
+        Convert the ore into a bot portal.
+Another bot on your team can then enter the game through the portal (by using the `portal_key`).